erszcz/msc-thesis/dfly-multiboot.md

 the module and some initialization and finalization boilerplate code.

-The first structure actually is _the disklabel_, i.e. a header containing some meta information about the disk along with a table of entries describing the consecutive partitions:
+The first structure actually is _the disklabel_, i.e. a header containing some meta information about the disk, along with a table of entries describing the consecutive partitions:

 ```C